cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 **Telemetry Data Collection**

 These agents collect telemetry data (metrics, logs, traces) from the application.
-Data is often collected in a non-intrusive and secure manner, ensuring that sensitive information is not exposed.
+Data is often collected in a non-intrusive and secure manner.
+In this case, sensitive information will not be exposed.
 The agents must authenticate themselves to the backend systems where the data is sent.
+Agents are assigned unique identifiers or credentials, such as API keys, tokens, or digital certificates.
+During data transmission, these credentials are sent to the backend system.
+The backend system verifies these credentials according to a database or a token service.
+This process may also include authorization checks to confirm the agent's permissions for the requested actions.

 **Data Transmission**